 If you have a camera, a product and the time to write a script (you can even wing it if you know your customers’ pain points well enough), you’ve got everything you need for a great explainer video.

 But, if you did want to pay for something, and you need some ballpark figures, we’ve got you covered.

-Paid explainer video are made in a six-step process.
+Paid explainer videos are made in a six-step process:

 The explainer video production process, WowMakers

 Of course, if you’re making an explainer video with live actors, the animation and voiceover stages might become shooting stages, but it’s still important to style your explainer beforehand, so that everything you’re doing matches the tone and appearance of your entire brand.